RELIGIOUS EDUCATION GRADES K-HS

 You MUST present a copy of your student’s Baptismal Certificate to register your children for classes.

 Policy for Arrival and Pick-up: Parents and/or guardians are to present their children before the class time at 5:30 pm and be picked up promptly in their classroom at 6:45 pm.
 Please remember that it is disruptive to the class when children arrive late.
-Parents and/or guardians must bring your children to the classroom and stay until their catechist, and/or aide arrives.
+Parents and/or guardians must bring their children to the classroom and stay until their catechist, and/or aide arrives.
 It is DANGEROUS to drop your child in the parking lot unattended, and the Church will NOT be responsible.
 Parents and/or Guardians or other authorized adults (18 years or older) must walk to and from the classroom with the children.
 A substitute for the parent must be designated in writing on the Registration Form on file.
 It is the responsibility of every Parent/Guardian to sign in and sign out your child in the classroom every week.

 Early pick-up is NOT permitted except in an emergency.